 For example, you own a smartwatch brand, and you’ve decided to market using YouTube videos.
 The first step should be to create product YouTube videos, which are pretty famous among customers because they always want to see what they’re spending on before purchasing.
 Make keyword assumptions like “smartwatch unboxing” or “how to activate the smartwatch.”

-The other thing you can do research the assumed keywords on YouTube, and if a list of videos from your competitors pops up, you can be assured you have the right keywords.
+The other thing you can do is research the assumed keywords on YouTube, and if a list of videos from your competitors pops up, you can be assured you have the right keywords.
 Add those keywords in the video description and title.

 6. Keep The Mood Consistent